spring-projects/spring-framework/CONTRIBUTING.md

     I have signed and agree to the terms of the SpringSource Individual Contributor License Agreement.

 You do not need to include your token/id.
-Please add the statement above to all future pull requests as well, simply so that the Spring Framework team knows immediately that this process is complete.
+Please add the above statement to all future pull requests as well, simply so that the Spring Framework team knows immediately that this process is complete.

-## Create a branch
+## Create a Branch

 ### Branch from `master`